 Tips and Tricks #

-- Explore websites such as Thingiverse, Pinshape, and Cults to get an idea for what kind of designs you can use.
+- Explore websites such as Thingiverse, Pinshape, and Cults to get an idea for the kind of designs you can create and templates.

 - Check out these keyboard shortcuts for Tinkercad, Blender, Fusion 360, and SketchUp to save more time while you create.

-- Start on Tinkercad’s learning feature and look through starters, lessons, and projects.
-This practice will get you used to using modeling interfaces as you start to work with programs like Fusion 360.
+- Start with Tinkercad’s learning feature and look through starters, lessons, and projects.
+This practice will get you accustomed to using modeling interfaces as you start to work with programs like Fusion 360.